shirleyobih1/path-cc.github.io/_services/production-services.md

 featured: true
 excerpt: |
-  The Production Services team, as part of the Fabric of Capacity Services (FoCaS), maintains services essential to delivering science on the Open Science Grid.
+  The Production Services team, as part of the Fabric of Capacity Services (FoCaS), maintains services essential to delivering science using OSG resources.
 The _Compute Management_ services allow for sharing of computing resources, provisioning pools of computing resources, job execution management. _Data
   Management_ services provide for serving and pre-placing data in support of workflows.
 Additionally, services such as identity management, monitoring, and accounting enhance and secure the fabric.